 John Brousseau enjoyed work as an electrical engineer in aerospace research and development, and enjoyed even more being a class teacher at Highland Hall for the following 31 years.
 He is a founding director of WISC and served as chair of the Teacher Education Committee of AWSNA for 14 years.

 Jack Bryant completed his Waldorf Teacher training at WISC in 2000, taking his first teaching assignment at the Santa Fe Waldorf School in New Mexico.
-For the last 7 years Jack has been teaching sculpting and practical arts full time at Highland Hall Waldorf School, where he served as Whole School meeting facilitator for three years and as a member of the new governance Leadership Team.
+Beginning in 2001, Jack has been teaching sculpting and practical arts full time at Highland Hall Waldorf School, where he served as Whole School meeting facilitator for three years and as a member of the new governance Leadership Team.
+He has traveled extensively through China, teaching in many Waldorf Teacher Training courses and presenting many workshops at Chinese Waldorf Schools.
+Jack is the founder of the Waldorf Initiative for Practical Arts Teacher Training program in Los Angeles.
 Jack brings more than 30 years of practical experience to his teaching, working in the building and construction trades.
 He attended Art Center College of Design and Santa Monica College.
 Jack has four children who are Waldorf graduates.

 Shivani Burrows-Goodwill, PhD spent 15 years as a Waldorf class, and Kindergarten, teacher, before taking up the mission of bringing her Waldorf experience to inner-city students at a charter school in San Diego.
 Ten years later she finds relief from the constraints of public school with the joy of teaching curriculum and music classes to WISC students in San Diego.